DinosaurDerek/rocketlink/README.md

 ## 🚀 Rocketlink

 **Rocketlink** is a solo-built crypto dashboard built with Next.js for the Chromion Hackathon.
-It uses Chainlink Price Feeds and Chainlink Automation on Avalanche Fuji to provide live price monitoring via smart contracts.
+It builds upon an earlier prototype, Token Dash, extending it with smart contract integration and live on-chain monitoring.
+It uses Chainlink Price Feeds and Chainlink Automation on Avalanche Fuji to provide real-time price tracking via smart contracts.

 ### 🧠 What users can do